MooersLab/jupyterlabpymolpysnips/README.md

 # jupyterlabpymolpysnips

 The jupyterlabpymolpysnips library had PyMOL code written in Python for use in Jupyter Notebooks that source the PyMOL api.
-This library is designed for use with the `jupyterlab-snippets-multimenu extension` for JupyterLab.
+This library is designed for use with the `jupyterlab-snippets-multimenu` extension for Jupyter Lab.
+This extension requires *JupyterLab >= 2.0* and *Node.js*.
+Node.js can be installed by one of several different software managers.

-This extension can be installed via the left panel in Jupyter (Remember to rebuild Juptyer Lab), it can be install from the terminal, or it can be installed from inside a Jupyter Notebook that has been opened in Jupyter Lab.
+This `jupyterlab-snippets-multimenu` extension can be installed via the left panel in Jupyter (Remember to rebuild Juptyer Lab), it can be install from the terminal, or it can be installed from inside a Jupyter Notebook that has been opened in Jupyter Lab.

 ```bash
 !pip install jupyterlab-snippets-multimenus